 Individuals - Players not representing teams may also compete as individuals in Girls Spring Junior Series events.
 A limited number of spots will be held at each event for individual golfers.
 The top 10 individual scores at each tournament will receive recognition.
 In addition to individual registrants, team participants are also eligible for individual recognition.

-Each event is limited to 66 golfers (15 teams and 21 individuals) and the entry fee for each competition is $60 per player.
-Event registration opens March 7th at 9am.
+Each event is limited to 66 golfers (15 teams of 3 and 21 individuals) and the entry fee for each competition is $65 per player.
+Events open for registration on March 6th at 9am.

 A list of participants and pairings is sent to area college golf coaches prior to each tournament.
 Following the event the same is done with the results.